Upsilon-like concordance invariants from sl(n) knot cohomology: Proofs

 \end{lemma} \begin{proof} First note that in the case $k=0$ the result holds.
 In the case of $k \geq 1$, the result is then seen to be true when $D$ is the diagram in which each unknot component has $0$ crossings, since then the cochain complex is just a tensor product.
 Finally note that the $\alpha$-eigenspace for the action of each $x_i$ does not change under Reidemeister moves. \end{proof}

-\begin{proposition} Suppose that $\Sigma$ is a smooth cobordism between knots $K_0$ and $K_1$, and suppose it has a given movie presentation between diagrams $D_0$ and $D_1$, satisfying the conditions of \Cref{lem:nice_movie_presentation}, and with $\Sigma$ connected.
-Since all the $1$-handle attachments have been arranged to take place together, we assume they have been reordered so that the first $1$-handle splitting a component into two components only comes after all components have been merged into one.
+\begin{proposition} Suppose that $\Sigma$ is a smooth connected cobordism between knots $K_0$ and $K_1$, and suppose it has a given movie presentation between diagrams $D_0$ and $D_1$, satisfying the conditions of \Cref{lem:nice_movie_presentation}.
+Since all the $1$-handle attachments have been arranged to take place together, we assume they have been reordered so that the last $k$ $1$-handles each create a new component where $k$ is the total number of $2$-handles of the presentation.

 Then the map induced by the presentation

 satisfies